jvprosser/cluster-setup/test.md

 LDAP Full Administrator Groups|ADGROUP_ADMINS

 Since we are using LDAPS, there is a dependency on the default CA truststore located in /usr/java/latest/jre/lib/security/cacerts.
 We will need to modify this and add our own ROOT and intermediate CAs.

 On the CM host
  `cd /usr/java/latest/jre/lib/security`

-Check it see if there is a file named jssccacerts
+[ ] Check it see if there is a file named jssccacerts

-If it’s not there you need to add it:
+[ ] If it’s not there, copy cacerts to it to create it.
  `cp cacerts jssccacerts`

-then import the CA certs (root and intermediate) to the jssccacerts truststore file.
+[ ] import the CA certs (root and intermediate) to the jssccacerts truststore file.
 `keytool -alias intermediate -import -file  /opt/cloudera/security/ca-certs/INTERMEDIATE.pem  -keystore jssccacerts` (The password , is changeit)
 `keytool -alias root -import -file  /opt/cloudera/security/ca-certs/Root_CA.pem  -keystore jssccacerts` (The password , is changeit)

 Verify if you want:
-`/usr/java/latest/bin/keytool -list -v -keystore jssecacerts | grep -v SHA | grep –I example` Then restart the Cloudera manager server
+`/usr/java/latest/bin/keytool -list -v -keystore jssecacerts | less`

+[ ] Then restart the Cloudera manager server

 If you see this error:
 PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target.

+ *.
 Look at jssecacerts in `/usr/java/latest/jre/lib/security/`.
 The problem is that the root CA cannot be found.
+ *.
 Also try:
 `openssl s_client –showcerts –connect ldaps.example.com:636 `
 Look at the root CAs and make sure they match the ones you’ve been given.

-3.2	Cloudera Navigator
+### 2. Cloudera Navigator
 Property	|Value
 | --- | --- |
 Authentication Backend Order|External then Cloudera Manager